 Please note: Some courses may require students to be present in person for hands-on work or use of specialized equipment.
 Students will receive information from their instructors about how HyFlex will be used in each of their courses as the semester begins.
-See

 As we assess all of our learning spaces for capacity and social distancing, you may find location changes to some of your classes.
 Some classrooms will be reconfigured to allow for more space between students and faculty; some classes may be taught in larger venues.
-We hope to complete these logistical changes by the week of July 13.

 CMU custodial staff will continue to clean and disinfect classroom areas, and cleaning supplies will be available in each classroom so faculty and students may clean chairs and desks between classes should they wish to do so.
 Hand sanitizer stations will be available at main building entrances.